alphagov/govuk-design-system/src/components/error-message/index.md

 {{ example({ group: "components", item: "error-message", example: "custom-prefix", html: true, nunjucks: true, open: true, displayExample: false, size: "s" }) }}

-Summarise all errors at the top of the page the user is on using an [error summary](/components/error-summary/).
+Summarise all errors at the top of the page the user is on using an [Error summary component](/components/error-summary/).

 There are 2 ways to use the error message component.
 You can use HTML or, if you are using Nunjucks or the GOV.UK Prototype Kit, you can use the Nunjucks macro.